Part 1 – The Parties, Glossary of terms & General

 Deposit amount required is $250.00

-Should the client cancel or indefinitely post-pone their showreel before shooting, the client acknowledges that the 25% deposit amount will not be refunded by Showreels Australia.
+Should the client cancel or indefinitely postpone their showreel before shooting, the client acknowledges that the 25% deposit amount will not be refunded by Showreels Australia.
 Should the client decide to continue with their showreel at a later date, the deposit must be re-paid to Showreels Australia to re-commence work.
 (An additional invoice will be supplied to the client in this event.)
+Please note: Deposits are not always charged, sometimes full payment is required by Showreels Australia to commence work.
+In this case you will be alerted before making payment.

 3.2 Full Payment

-In addition to the deposit payment as outlined in 3.1, the client is obliged to pay the remaining final payment after their deposit not less than two (2) weeks prior to shoot commencement.
-(Unless otherwise arranged with Showreels Australia.)
+In addition to the deposit payment as outlined in 3.1, the client must pay the remaining final payment after their deposit not less than two (2) weeks prior to shoot commencement.
+The final payment date is based on the initial shoot booking and strictly applies to any shoot date postponement.

 Eg: Shoot Package Total $1000.00